A-Breeze/deploying-machine-learning-models/README.md

 ## Structure of the repo and course
 *Note*: The structure of the repo changes as we work through the course, so the description here may not be entirely up to date.
 Section numbers refer to the Udemy course.
+- `jupyter_notebooks/.`: Research environment (before productionising code).
+Subfolders `built/` store the assignment submissions (including notebook output).
-- `jupyter_notebooks/.` **Section 2** and **Section 13**
+    - `Sect02_MLPipelineOverview/` **Section 2**: Creating an ML model, and Assignment 1.
+    - `Sect04_ML_Pipeline/.` **Section 4**: Worked examples of how to productionise a machine pipeline, and Assignments 2 and 3.
+    - `Sect12_DeepLearningModel/` **Section 12**: Copy of notebook that is run on Kaggle here: <https://www.kaggle.com/btw78jt/deploy-ml-course-cnn>.
 - **Section 3**: Considerations for the architecture of the package.
 - `packages/`:
-    - `regression_model`  **Section 4 and 6**: A reproducible pipeline to build the model from source data, including pre-processing.
+    - `regression_model` **Section 6**: A reproducible pipeline to build the model from source data, including pre-processing.
     - `neural_network_model` **Section 13**: The dataset for this model is large (2GB), so I don't want to load it into Binder (as per: <https://github.com/binder-examples/getting-data#large-public-files>).
 Therefore, I have created a Kaggle Kernel and uploaded this repo as a "dataset" for the kernel.
-The commands to train and build the package are recorded on Kaggle and also copied here: **TODO**: Save Kaggle script into GitHub repo.
+The commands to train and build the package are recorded on Kaggle (see: <https://www.kaggle.com/btw78jt/deploy-ml-commands>) and also copied here to `deploy-ml-commands.py`.
     - `ml_api` **Section 7**: Serve the model as a Flask API to be consumed.
         - `tests/differential_tests/` **Section 9**
 - `scripts/`